South African English: Phonology

 BSAE emerged from the influence of local native languages on the British English variety often taught in South African schools.
 After dispersing BSAE has been seen as three distinct subvarieties: the basilect, mesolect, and acrolect.
-Not much has yet been studied on the subvarieties of BSAE, and the distinctions between them aren't yet fully defined.
+Not much has yet been studied on the subvarieties of BSAE, and the distinctions between them are not yet fully defined.
 However, there are some notable pronunciation differences in the mesolect and acrolect.

-The vowels in BSAE can be realized as five key phonemes: /i/, pronounced in words like “FLEECE” or KIT, /u/ in “FOOT” or “GOOSE”, /ɛ/ in “TRAP”, “DRESS”, or “NURSE”, /ɔ/ in LOT or FORCE, and /a/ as in CAR. /i/ may occasionally be pronounced [ɪ] in the acrolectal variety, though there is no consistent change among speakers.
-One difference in the acrolect in comparison to the mesolect is that it often uses the phoneme /ʌ/ in place of /a/.
+The vowels in BSAE can be realised as five key phonemes: /i/, pronounced in words like "FLEECE" or KIT, /u/ in "FOOT" or "GOOSE", /ɛ/ in "TRAP", "DRESS", or "NURSE", /ɔ/ in LOT or FORCE, and /a/ as in CAR. /i/ may occasionally be pronounced [ɪ] in the acrolectal variety, though there is no consistent change among speakers.
+One difference in the acrolect in comparison to the mesolect is that it often uses [ʌ] in place of [a].

 In addition, many vowels that are normally diphthongs in most varieties are monophthongs in BSAE.
-For example, “FACE” in standard American English is typically pronounced as /feɪs/ or /fɛis/, but in BSAE is typically pronounced /fɛs/.
+For example, "FACE" in General White SAE is typically pronounced as /feɪs/, but in BSAE is typically pronounced /fɛs/.

 Grammar

-Black South African English analysis has not been researched or utilized enough due to its contrasting methods to Southern British norms.
-BSAE has contrasting pronunciation and organization of vowels and consonants compared to the ones in more commonly used languages such as other varieties of English.
+Black South African English analysis has not been researched or utilised enough due to its contrasting methods to Southern British norms.
+BSAE has contrasting pronunciation and organisation of vowels and consonants compared to the ones in more commonly used languages such as other varieties of English.
 Due to English being an official language of South Africa, dialects that have contrary methods in language and pronunciation to English become isolated from the speech in that area.
-It has contrasting pronunciation and organization of vowels and consonants compared to the ones in English.
-For instance, “it lacks the tense/lax contrast and central vowels in the mesolectal variety.”
+For instance, "it lacks the tense/lax contrast and central vowels in the mesolectal variety."

-In Black South African English, the length of vowel usage is changeable however, length can be understood as a stress placement.
-An example being "sevénty, which puts more stress on the final syllable."
+In Black South African English, the length of vowels is changeable, and vowel length can be understood as stress placement, with some deviation from Standard English.
+An example of this is in the word "sevénty", which has primary stress on the penultimate, rather than the initial, syllable.

 Additionally, BSAE differs from other forms of dialect by "having shorter tone/information units and having lower pitch and decrease intensity as the sentence concludes."

-The use of certain words such as "maybe" are used as a conditional word that implies the result of something if a thing/event were to happen.
-Another distinctive trait of BSAE is the use of the word "that" as a complementizer.
-Furthermore, BSAE has a high frequency of the retention of question word order which is 0.86 per 1000 words.
+Certain words such as "maybe" are used as conditional words that imply the result of something if a thing or event were to happen.
+Another distinctive trait of BSAE is the use of the word "that" as a complementiser.
+BSAE also has a high frequency of the retention of question word order, 0.86 per 1000 words.

 Other findings show that the Cultural Linguistic explorations of World Englishes have been evaluating BSAE based on its cognitive sociolinguistic principles.
 It is a language that is still being studied due to its strong cultural and traditional ties to its mother tongues.